-A prosecutor must prove the following elements to successfully convict a defendant of aggravated battery California:
+A prosecutor must prove the following elements to successfully convict you of aggravated battery in California:

-- the defendant willfully and unlawfully touched the alleged victim in a harmful or offensive manner, and
+- you willfully and unlawfully touched the alleged victim in a harmful or offensive manner, and

 - the alleged victim suffered serious bodily injury as a result of the force or touching.1

-Note that, under California criminal law, someone commits an act willfully when he/she does it willingly or on purpose.2
+Under California criminal law, you commit an act willfully when you do it willingly or on purpose.2

 1.1.
 Unlawful touching

-For purposes of this statute, a touching occurs when a person makes physical contact with another party, including through his/her clothing.3
+For purposes of this statute, a touching occurs when you make physical contact with another party, including through clothing.3

-Overcome with anger at Ben, Melissa shoves him lightly.
-This causes Ben to slip and fall down the steps, breaking his ankle.
+Example: Overcome with anger, Melissa shoves Ben lightly.
+This causes Ben to slip and fall, breaking his ankle.

 Also note that an offensive touching can be done indirectly, by causing an object or someone else to touch the alleged victim.4